 The homeowners insurance policy is complex.
 It is not unusual for the average person to not know every detail of their home insurance policy.
 Even insurance professionals have to look at the policy from time to time to confirm their beliefs.
 Homeowners insurance is a must-have for homeowners who want to protect their investment.
 It is usually required if you have a mortgage.
 An HO-2 policy is a named-peril plan that protects you from 16 specific perils, while an HO-3 protects you from all perils except those specifically excluded in the policy.

-Many homeowners don’t understand that flood insurance is not part of the standard home insurance policy.
-Flood policies are separate policies from your homeowners insurance policy.
+Many homeowners don’t understand that flood insurance is not part of the standard homeowners insurance policy.
+Flood insurance policies are separate policies from your homeowners insurance policy.
 What exactly constitutes a flood?
 Many people only think of floods as major events that can wipe out entire neighborhoods.
 Small events of rising water can be construed as a flood event by your policy and will not be covered.
 These can include sewer back-ups or water that seeps through the foundation.
 You should read your policy’s definition of what constitutes a flood and think about the possibility that such an event can affect your home.

-Earth movement of any nature is excluded from your homeowners policy.
+Earth movement of any nature is excluded from your homeowners insurance policy.
 This includes earthquakes, shockwaves, sinkholes, landslides and mudflows.
 Earthquake coverage is generally procured with a separate policy.
 In addition to earthquakes, the policy excludes all costs to repair land that has subsided or is unstable.
 This can undermine your entire house but it is not normally covered in the policy.

 Any damage to your home as a result of military action is not covered by the policy, regardless of whether the damage if from an declared or undeclared war.
 If a nuclear weapon goes off accidentally, it is considered to be a warlike action and will also be excluded.
 You are just out of luck in these situations.